The Library of Feelings

 Oh no!
 No. No. She had.
 I could picture it, I helped her into place first!
 And the sign was already up, she was going to be the last to be allowed entry!

 Wait, what?
 Had she just said that?

 She repeated it!
 She was being serious!
 The guard looked at me, then nodded.
-I was being allowed entry, the feeling I felt inside, at first it was indescribable but once I stepped through the door, it was indescribable no more.
+I was being allowed entry, the feeling I felt inside, it was indescribable, even once I stepped through the door, it was indescribable.
 I was on my yacht, the rain was pounding against my body, I was drifting towards the storm, but all I was thinking about was what this girl had just done for me.
-The feelings it had filled me with.
+The indescribable feelings it had filled me with.